 Note: This resource is not a substitute for the advice or diagnosis of a condition by a licensed doctor or psychologist, and is only intended for informational purposes.
 If you are concerned that a child is struggling with a mental health condition, contact a licensed health professional to discuss concerns and potential treatments.

 Early intervention for children with mental health conditions can help them develop healthy coping mechanisms.
-However, identifying conditions can be difficult, and puberty, plus the fluctuations of hormones it can bring on, can disguise or confuse a mental illness diagnosis.
+However, identifying conditions can be difficult, and puberty, along with the fluctuations of hormones it can bring on, can disguise or confuse a mental illness diagnosis.

 Parents or relatives should be familiar with their children’s routines and moods, and sudden changes should warrant further investigation.
 Puberty can cause some changes in mood and behavior, but significant changes to sleep, eating habits, or school performance are potential warning signs.